The National (band): 2007–2009: Boxer; A Skin, a Night and The Virginia EP

 Their fourth album, Boxer, was released on May 22, 2007, and also received widespread critical praise.
 The album features contributions from various guest artists, including Sufjan Stevens and Doveman.
-It was voted as the No. 2 best album of the year by Stereogum.com and the No. 1 album of the year by Paste.
+It was voted the No. 2 best album of the year by Stereogum.com and the No. 1 album of the year by Paste.
 The song "Slow Show" from Boxer was featured on the NBC series Chuck and Parenthood, as well as on The CW's One Tree Hill in its fifth season.
 The song "Start a War" was featured on the series Defying Gravity, Brothers and Sisters, House, Parenthood, Friday Night Lights, as well as the film Warrior.
 The track "Fake Empire" was featured in the Season 2 Premiere of the HBO series Hung, also on the 9th episode, season 5 of "Person of interest", and on the third episode of the second season of Chuck and in the pilot episode of Southland.
 An instrumental version of the song was featured in Barack Obama's campaign video "Signs of Hope and Change" during his 2008 United States presidential campaign, and the song was also played at the 2008 Democratic National Convention.
 Boxer made numerous "album of the decade" lists, including Pitchfork, Aquarium Drunkard, Paste, and more.

 On September 26, 2007, the band performed "Apartment Story" on The Late Late Show with Craig Ferguson.
 In 2008, along with Modest Mouse, they opened for R.E.M. on the promotional tour for the R.E.M. album Accelerate.
 That summer they played many festivals in North America and Europe, including Coachella, Roskilde, Sasquatch, Glastonbury, Haldern Pop, Rock Werchter, Optimus Alive!, Oxegen, Benicàssim, Lowlands, O2 Wireless, T in the Park, All Points West, and Lollapalooza.